On this page

 - the pedagogical policy plan

-- Certificates of Good Conduct with screening profile 84 (caring for minors) or 86 (working in the childcare sector) of your staff
+- Certificate of Good Conduct with screening profile 84 (caring for minors) or 86 (working in the childcare sector)

 - your registration in the Trade Register

 If you start a childminding agency, you must not only register your agency, but also your childminders, substitute childminders as well as their locations.
-For this, separate forms are available (see below).
-Each application for the registration of a childminding location should include a safety and health risk inventory.
+Your staff also need a certificate of conduct.
+Separate forms are available for different types of childcare facilities (see below).
 New childminders and/or locations must always be registered by your agency.

 For registration, please select the appropriate form below to suit your type of childcare organisation and apply at least 10 weeks prior to opening your childcare facility.
 Please note: All forms are in Dutch.